pedalboard/pedalboard-led-ring/README.md

-# An adressable RGB LED ring around foot button
+# An addressable RGB LED ring around foot button

 A pcb that can create a RGB color ring around a foot button.
 Each of the 12 LEDs on the ring can get an individual color.